Nonresonant bilinear forms for partially dissipative hyperbolic systems violating the Shizuta-Kawashima condition: Introduction

-In this regard, it is worth considering the case of non dissipative nonlinear systems.
-The investigation of global existence of smooth solutions to hyperbolic, and more generally dispersive, equations with quadratic source terms and small initial data takes its roots around the Eighties.
+\paragraph{{Global smooth solutions for small data to dispersive equations: the role of resonances and null structures.}} The investigation on global existence of smooth solutions to multidimensional hyperbolic, and more generally dispersive, equations with quadratic source terms and small initial data takes its roots around the Eighties.
 A deep historical and mathematical survey on the topic can be found in \cite{Lannes}.
-A general feature is that the linear dispersive terms of the equation tend to force the solution to spread and to decay, and the contribution of the nonlinear terms is controlled by dispersion.
+A general common feature of a series of paper is that the linear dispersive terms in the considered equations tend to force the solution to spread and to decay, and the contribution of the nonlinear terms is controlled by dispersion.
 Since dispersion increases with space dimension, a first class of global existence results has been obtained in dimension $n=4$ by S. Klainerman \cite{Klainerman0}.
 As showed by F. John, \cite{John}, in lower space dimensions the nonlinearity can lead to blow up in finite time for arbitrarily small data.
-In this case, a precise structure of the nonlinearity, the so-called \emph{null condition}, introduced by Klainerman \cite{Klainerman1} and Christodoulou \cite{C}, prevents the formation of singularities, at least in the case of systems of nonlinear wave equations and some related examples. \\ More recently, a crucial contribution to extend the notion of null forms, in the framework of space-time resonances analysis introduced by Germain, Masmoudi and Shatah, was given by Pusateri and Shatah, see \cite{Pusateri}.
-The main idea of space-time resonances analysis is the following: instead of focusing only on time resonances (in other words, instead of dealing with plane waves), one looks also at spatial localization (wave packets) by using space-weighted estimates.
+In this case, a precise structure of the nonlinearity, the so-called \emph{null condition}, introduced by Klainerman \cite{Klainerman1} and Christodoulou \cite{C}, prevents the formation of singularities, at least in the case of systems of nonlinear wave equations and some related examples. \\ More recently, a crucial contribution to extend the notion of null forms for the wave equation, in the framework of the space-time resonance analysis introduced by Germain, Masmoudi and Shatah, was given by Pusateri and Shatah, see \cite{Pusateri}.
+The main idea of the space-time resonance method is the following: instead of focusing only on time resonances (in other words, instead of dealing with plane waves), one looks also at spatial localization (wave packets) by using space-weighted estimates.
 A highlighting survey paper is due to Germain, \cite{Germain}.
 Normal form methods deal with time resonances, while null forms guarantee spatial localization, so preventing space resonances.
 Each one tells only a part of the story.
-A coupling of these two points of view is what is needed to complete the picture.\\ In the context of long-time behavior for the wave equation with space-time resonances techniques, we refer to a recent paper by Pusateri and Shatah, \cite{Pusateri}.
+A coupling of these two points of view is what is needed to complete the picture.\\ In the context of long-time behavior for the wave equation with space-time resonance techniques, we refer to a recent paper by Pusateri and Shatah, \cite{Pusateri}.
 Notice that, quadratic source terms satisfying the null condition for the wave equation are actually equivalent to the compatible forms for hyperbolic systems, \cite{HJ}, which are the ones having the weakly sequential continuity described by compensated compactness, \cite{Tartar1}.
 A preliminary result for hyperbolic systems is proved in \cite{GLZ}.
-Actually, the first result in this direction is due to an unpublished paper by Tartar \cite{Tartar2}, where he proved global existence of smooth solutions in 1D to a semilinear hyperbolic system with quadratic source satisfying a non-crossing condition for the characteristics (which is actually equivalent to the null condition for this particular case). \\ With the aim of highlighting the leading idea of this paper, notice that, as already pointed out in \cite{John2} (see also \cite{sideris2, ferapontov, CHN}), linearly degenerate eigenvalues are strongly connected with the null condition.
-A clear indication of that is provided for instance by systems \eqref{gasdynamics} and \eqref{KD}, at the beginning of this introduction.
-Thus, we think that a more careful study of the interplay between dissipation and linearly degenerate fields (and so the null condition) could give at least some deeper insights on the long time behavior of multidimensional hyperbolic systems.
+Actually, the first result in this direction is due to an unpublished paper by Tartar \cite{Tartar2}, where he proved global existence of smooth solutions in 1D to a semilinear hyperbolic system with quadratic source satisfying a non-crossing condition for the characteristics (which is actually equivalent to the null condition for this particular case).
+This paper has been recently revisited in \cite{BG}.
+We only recall that the classical example of wave equation with null condition, in 1D for simplicity,